By Liz Schevtchuk Armstrong

 Seymour said her youngest client was 13; state regulations prevent outpatient centers like CoveCare from treating anyone younger than that.
 But its staff does reach out to students.
 As part of its schools program, Seymour and other counselors talk to children as young as kindergarten and first grade.

 “We tell them it’s about making good choices, and feeling empowered, and not feeling bullied, and being able to say ‘no’ if you really mean ‘no’ and picking your friends” wisely, she says.
 “It’s about behaviors” early in life, “because behaviors clearly influence your choices later on.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.